 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Remember when you were in college and everything was easily accessible via apps on your phone?
 No?
 Well, me either.
-Our kids, however, do live in this world and there are literally apps that provide things like food delivery, tutoring services, how to create a budget or the perfect bibliography.
-Below is a list of the ones I thought most useful.
+Our kids, however, do live in this world and there are literally apps that provide things like food delivery, tutoring services, how to create a budget, or the perfect bibliography.
+Below is a list of the apps I thought most useful.

 FAU and College Studying Apps